swseverance/core/tutorials/guides/02_react/react.md

 ### 8.6.
 Modifying Workspaces

 Next, you have to make the **Stock Details** app appear in the same Workspace as a sibling of the **Stocks** app when the user clicks on a stock.
-You have to check whether the **Stock Details** app has already been added to the Workspace, and if not - add it and update its context with the selected stock, otherwise - only update its context.
+You have to check whether the **Stock Details** app has already been added to the Workspace, and if not, add it and update its context with the selected stock, otherwise - only update its context.

 *To achieve this functionality, you will have to manipulate a Workspace and its elements.
 It is recommended that you familiarize yourself with the Workspaces terminology to fully understand the concepts and steps below.
-You can use the available documentation about [Workspaces Concepts](../../capabilities/windows/workspaces/index.html#workspaces_concepts), [Workspace Box Elements](https://docs.glue42.com/glue42-concepts/windows/workspaces/javascript/index.html#box_elements) and the [Workspaces API](../../reference/core/latest/workspaces/index.html).*
+Use the available documentation about [Workspaces Concepts](../../capabilities/windows/workspaces/index.html#workspaces_concepts), [Workspace Box Elements](https://docs.glue42.com/glue42-concepts/windows/workspaces/javascript/index.html#box_elements) and the [Workspaces API](../../reference/core/latest/workspaces/index.html).*

 The **Stocks** app is a [`WorkspaceWindow`](../../reference/core/latest/workspaces/index.html#!WorkspaceWindow) that is the only child of a [`Group`](../../reference/core/latest/workspaces/index.html#!Group) element.
 If you add the **Stock Details** app as a child to that `Group`, it will be added as a second tab window and the user will have to manually switch between both apps.
-The **Stock Details** has to be a sibling of the **Stocks** app, but both apps have to be visible within the same parent element.
+The **Stock Details** app should be a sibling of the **Stocks** app, but both apps should be visible within the same parent element.
 That's why, you have to add a new `Group` element as a sibling of the existing `Group` that contains the **Stocks** app, and then load the **Stock Details** app in it.

 After the **Stocks Details** app has been opened in the Workspace as a [`WorkspaceWindow`](../../reference/core/latest/workspaces/index.html#!WorkspaceWindow), you have to pass the selected stock as its context.
 To do that, get a reference to the underlying [Glue42 Window](../../reference/core/latest/windows/index.html#!WebWindow) object of the **Stock Details** window using the [`getGdWindow()`](../../reference/core/latest/workspaces/index.html#!WorkspaceWindow-getGdWindow) method of the [`WorkspaceWindow`](../../reference/core/latest/workspaces/index.html#!WorkspaceWindow) instance and update its context with the [`updateContext()`](../../reference/core/latest/windows/index.html#!WebWindow-updateContext) method.

-Go to the `glue.js` file of the **Stocks** app and create the following function:
+Go to the `glue.js` file of the **Stocks** app and define the following function:

 ```javascript
 export const openStockDetailsInWorkspace = (glue) => async (symbol) => {